Telephony replacement: digital lines (VoIP telephony)

 2. Complete the Call Queues and AutoAttendants Service Request

-Ongoing line charge under new cost model
+Ongoing annual line charge under new cost model

 Detailed information